tonylaroche/tonylaroche.github.io/_drafts/why-your-beautifully-designed-product-failed.md

 ***

-p.s.
+P.S.
 This article was inspired by the words of [Andrew Chen](http://twitter.com/andrewchen/ "Andrew Chen"), you have check out his blog at [andrewchen.co](httpshttps://andrewchen.co/ "andrewchen.co"), he has a pretty awesome newsletter that you should subscribe too :)